dylanh724/UnityToSteamPublic/README.md

 For the "way more intuitive version", go here, if you have access by being a Steam partner: https://steamcommunity.com/groups/steamworks/discussions/0/1291817208490243818/

+## Origins
+Originally used for our Steam game, [Throne of Lies: The Online Game of Deceit](https//www.ThroneOfLies.com) We wanted to streamline the build process.
+The more automated, the better!

 ## Instructions

 1. Edit the contents to ensure your path matches via the constants at top.